mcclowes/cv-maker/README.md

 - Edit `src/sections` with your own CV content
 - Build the CV (see below)

+If you want to deploy the CV on the web:
+- Work out where you're going to build & host it (I suggest Vercel)
+- Replace the favicon
+- Make sure the styles all work online too

 ## Building

 `npm install && npm run build`